StarRocks/starrocks/docs/en/administration/management/resource_management/resource_group.md

   The CPU core limit for this resource group on a single BE node.
 It takes effect only when it is set to greater than `0`.
 Range: [0, `avg_be_cpu_cores`], where `avg_be_cpu_cores` represents the average number of CPU cores across all BE nodes.
 Default: 0.

+  > **NOTE**
+  >
+  > The `max_cpu_cores` parameter has only implemented the queuing function in the FE, and the function to limit the CPU usage hard limit in the BE is not yet supported.
+For more details, see [Querying Queue/Specify resource thresholds for resource group-level query queues](query_queues.md#specify-resource-thresholds-for-resource-group-level-query-queues).
+  >

 - `spill_mem_limit_threshold`

   The memory usage threshold (percentage) at which a resource group triggers the spilling of intermediate results.
 The valid range is (0, 1).
 The default value is 1, indicating the threshold does not take effect.
 This parameter was introduced in v3.1.7.